Next call for applications will be in the Spring of 2016 for the 2016 program. Call for Applications will be in January

 Welcome to the homepage for the National Science Foundation Research Experience for Undergraduates in Civil Conflict Management and Peace Science at the University of North Texas.
-The Summer 2013 REU will take place from June 3-July 26 on the University of North Texas campus in Denton, Texas.
+The Summer 2014 REU WILL take place this summer June 2 to July 26 2014.
+The call for applications is NOW OPEN.